Prompt-SID: Learning Structural Representation Prompt via Latent Diffusion for Single-Image Denoising: Introduction

 \section{Introduction}

-Image noise arises from diverse sources, including sensor noise and environmental factors, alongside potential introduction during quantization and image processing procedures, thereby exerting adverse impacts on downstream tasks such as classification~\cite{wang2017residual}, detection~\cite{shijila2019simultaneous}, and segmentation~\cite{liu2020connecting}.
+Image noise arises from diverse sources, including sensor noise and environmental factors, alongside potential introduction during quantization and image processing procedures, thereby exerting adverse impacts on downstream tasks such as classification~\cite{wang2017residual}, detection~\cite{shijila2019simultaneous}, segmentation~\cite{liu2020connecting}, and vision language model~\cite{huang2025adaptive,huang2026does}.
 Consequently, the quest for efficacious image denoising methodologies assumes critical significance within the domain of computer vision research.

 In recent years, there has been a proliferation of learning-based supervised denoising methodologies~\cite{zhang2018ffdnet,anwar2019real,mentecs2021re,zhang2017dncnn,zamir2022learning,zamir2021multi,zhang2023kbnet}.
 Nonetheless, supervised denoising methods are beset by certain limitations, including their reliance on labeled data and their limited adaptability to real-world scenarios.